MohamedRadwan-DevOps/devops-step-by-step/source/faq.md

 ## Can I purchase the lecture recordings without registering for the course?

-Yes, that is possible, and in that case, the price of the recorded course shall be $750.
+Yes, that is possible, and in that case, the price of the recorded course shall be the same price as package 2 and you can look at that in the price page.

 For more details regarding prices, please check the price page: